RolandWisniewski/-Integration/README.md

 # Trapezoidal Method

-Identical to the square method, with the difference that in this case we are dealing with rectangles:
+Identical to the square method, with the difference that in this case we are dealing with trapezoids:

 ```python
 def get_trapez(xs, ys, step=1):